-- (1) The options were granted under the 2020 Omnibus Incentive Plan and one-third of the awards vest on each of the first three anniversaries of the date of grant, subject to continued service, with the exception of Mr. Foley's June 2020 option award, which vested 100% upon grant.
+(1) The options were granted under the 2020 Omnibus Incentive Plan and one-third of the awards vest on each of the first three anniversaries of the date of grant, subject to continued service.
 The August 2022 options are subject to an exercise condition that the options only become exercisable if the trading price of the Company's common stock on NYSE has achieved a 20% increase from the Company's closing price on the date of grant.
-This 20% increase must occur on any 20 trading days within any 30-day trading window during the term of the options. - (2) One-third of the restricted stock awards vest on each of the first three anniversaries of the date of grant, with the exception of Mr. Foley's March 2022 restricted stock award which vested 100% on the first anniversary of the date of grant. - (3) The market value was determined using \$12.26, the closing market price as of December 30, 2022. - (4) With respect to performance-based restricted stock awards granted on March 10, 2022 and August 5, 2022, one-third of the awards vest on each of the first three anniversaries of the date of grant, subject to (i) our achievement of Adjusted EBITDA of \$847.3 million for the period of January 1, 2022 to December 31, 2022 (Adjusted EBITDA, as adjusted for purposes of the awards, of \$863.5 million was achieved for this period), and (ii) the continued service of the award holder.
+This 20% increase must occur on any 20 trading days within any 30-day trading window during the term of the options.
+As of December 31, 2023, the exercise condition has not been met.

+(2) One-third of the restricted stock awards vest on each of the first three anniversaries of the date of grant.

+(3) The market value was determined using \$11.70, the closing market price as of December 29, 2023.

+(4) With respect to performance-based restricted stock awards granted on March 10, 2023, one-third of the awards vest on each of the first three anniversaries of the date of grant, subject to (i) our achievement of Adjusted EBITDA of \$863.5 million for the period of January 1, 2023 to December 31, 2023 (Adjusted EBITDA, as adjusted for purposes of the awards, of \$892.2 million was achieved for this period), and (ii) the continued service of the award holder.